mxmauro/mxlib/doc/bytecode.rst

 When to use bytecode dump/load
 ==============================

-There are two main motivations for using bytecode dump/load:
+Generally speaking, there are two main motivations for using a bytecode dump/load mechanism:

 * Performance

 * Obfuscation

+Duktape's bytecode format improves performance compared to compilation, but is not ideal for obfuscation as discussed in more detail below.

 Performance
 -----------